developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/DOMinjection/index.md

 Navigates two pages back in the EB app's history.

 **Quit -**
-Exits the EB app, executing any exit commands or actions defined in the `configreference.xml` file.
+Exits the EB app, executing any exit commands or actions defined in the `Config.xml` file.

 **runscript-[codeBlockName] -** Executes the specified JavaScript code block as defined in the `CustomScript.xml` file.
 For example `runscript-clearcookiescript` executes a user-defined JavaScript code block in the “cleaarcookiescript” section of the `CustomScript.xml` file.
 More [about the CustomScript file](../customize/script).